CTCycle/XREPORT-radiological-reports-generator/README.md

 [![License](https://img.shields.io/github/license/CTCycle/XREPORT-radiological-reports-generator)](LICENSE)
 [![CI](https://github.com/CTCycle/XREPORT-radiological-reports-generator/actions/workflows/ci.yml/badge.svg)](https://github.com/CTCycle/XREPORT-radiological-reports-generator/actions/workflows/ci.yml)

+Last updated: 2026-08-21

 ## 1. Project Overview

-XREPORT is a client-server research application that generates editable draft radiological reports from X-ray images.
+XREPORT is a local-first research application that generates editable draft radiological reports from X-ray images.
 Models and generated drafts are not clinically approved and require qualified independent review.
-It combines a FastAPI backend and an Angular 22 frontend to support end-to-end workflows for dataset preparation, model training, validation, and report generation.
+It combines a FastAPI backend and an Angular 22 frontend to take users from source data through dataset preparation, model training, validation, and report generation.

 The application runs locally as a FastAPI backend with an Angular-served web interface.
 On Windows, `start_on_windows.ps1` manages the portable runtimes, dependencies, and processes.

+Key capabilities:

+- import image folders plus CSV/XLSX report metadata, review matches, and inspect paired records
+- clean, tokenize, split, and build training-ready datasets
+- configure CPU/GPU training, monitor live metrics and logs, save checkpoints, resume, and evaluate
+- use five pinned public Hugging Face report-generation models or locally trained Custom XReport checkpoints
+- generate editable Findings and Impression drafts from up to 16 study images, then copy or export them for qualified review
+- keep validation, model readiness, provenance, and research-use warnings visible in the workflow

 ## 2. Model and Dataset (Optional)